techiev2/process-monitor/README.md

 ## Monitor app

 A minimal IOLoop PeriodicCallback based application for monitoring database connection status.
-Runs a Tornado appliction on port 9999 and periodically checks for the global database object's status every 500ms.
+Runs a Tornado application on port 9999 and periodically checks for the global database object's status every 500ms.

 On success/failure, initiates a specific notifier action as specified in one of the helper methods.